Pumping the abdominal press in the gym. Training programs and execution techniques

 They are made using a rope handle or a straight pull handle.
 The exercise can be done while standing or on your knees.
 There is also an option when the athlete stands with his back to the simulator.

 Holding the handle with both hands, pull it toward your head and lean forward, bending your back and trying to bring your head closer to your stomach.
 At the same time, the pelvis goes back a little.

 Hold in the lower position, almost touching the floor with your elbows, and feel how the rectus abdominis muscle strains.
-It is important to round the back when performing this exercise, since otherwise the load will be minimal and it will not be possible to pump up the relief press.
-It is important to make sure that the muscles of the abdomen, and not the arms, work, for this you can press them against the head.
+It is important to round the back when performing this exercise, since otherwise the load will be minimal and it will not be possible to pump up the effectiveness of the abdominal press.
+It is important to make sure that the muscles of the abdomen and not the arms work for this, as you can press them against the head.